 Michigan Porch

-At Evart, the Muskegon River turns into smallmouth water
+Around Evart, the Muskegon River is smallmouth water

-The Muskegon River doesn’t pass by Evart so much as wind through it, looping around the edge of town on its way south.
-That river is the reason there’s a town here at all.
-In the logging years it was a moving highway — millions of feet of pine cut upstream rode the current down toward the sawmills, and Evart sat at a useful spot for sorting the logs as they came through.
-The lumber baron Delos Blodgett founded the town in the early 1870s, right on the water that made it worth founding.
+The Muskegon River does not pass by Evart so much as wind through it, looping around the edge of town on its way south.
+That river is the reason there is a town here at all.
+In the logging years it was a moving highway: pine cut upstream rode the current toward the sawmills, and Evart sat at a useful sorting point.

 Sources